Fix Your Pop Up

 If you get into the ocean, become overwhelmed by other surfers, get anxiety-ridden about the surf, and overly stress about the perfection of the pop up, the skill improvement is dead.
 When under threat, or high speed, your body will likely revert to that old pattern it knows all too well, the wonky pop up.

 That is why it’s crucial to actually drill your perfect pop up on dry land.
 And then ideally go practice it in clean surf, of a size that is absolutely non-threatening to you.
 You also need a smile on your face.
 I’m serious.
 Get into that brain space of enjoyment, fun, and happiness, because the stress and over-thinking will kill the skill acquisition process.

 Now go and Fix Your Surf Pop Up.

 Respect the fact that it will take repetition, and those pro pop ups you’ve seen have been embedded into their bodies with thousands and thousands of reps.

 IS YOUR SURF POP UP FRUSTRATING YOU?

 If you’re frustrated with your pop ups, and want to simply surf more fluidly, and get to your feet with ease, you’ll love my Fix Your Pop Up Program.

-This program will give you the specific stretches you need to loosen up the lower body, provide you with the exercises to strengthen the core and hips, and teach you the techniques to get fluid with your surf pop up.
+This program will give you the specific stretches you need to loosen up the lower body.
+And provide you with the exercises to strengthen the core and hips, and teach you the techniques to get fluid with your surf pop up.
 Click the image below and get started right now.